lborg019/alain.xyz/packages/daemon/readme.md

     }
 ```

-Which receives the events, and:
+The daemon in turn:

+1. Does an HMAC SHA1 check to verify that this was indeed github.
-1. `git pull` the repo.
+2. `git pull` the repo.
-2. `lerna run build` to build bundles, populate database with changes.
-3. `npm start` to restart the server.
+3. `npm start` if the push event included files in the portfolio (by checking `head_commit.modified`).
+4. `pkill node && npm start` if the push event included files in the backend.
+5. `npm start` if the push event included files in the frontend.